-The BHIM (Bharat Interface for Money) App was launched by Prime Minister Narendra Modi on 30 December 2016.
+Prime Minister Narendra Modi launched the BHIM (Bharat Interface for Money) App, popularly known as the Modi App, on 30 December 2016.
 The main aim was to facilitate easy cashless payments post demonetisation.
 Here are some things about this UPI app that you should know.

 Q1.
 What is BHIM?

 A1.
-The BHIM app is an aggregator of United Payments Interface (UPI) services across various banks, developed by the National Payments Corporation of India (NPCI)
+The BHIM app is an aggregator of UPI (United Payments Interface) services across various banks, developed by the National Payments Corporation of India (NPCI)

 Q2.
 What does BHIM do?